TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 also works.

-How do I interface to C++ objects from Python?
+How do I interface to C++ objects kutoka Python?
 ----------------------------------------------

 Depending on your requirements, there are many approaches.
 To do this manually,